 Like many students, you might find that you are time-poor and you will, therefore, need to be speedy and efficient in your reading.
 This guide will help you become an efficient reader and information processor.

-If you need any help with this topic, get in touch with one of our Learning Advisers.
+If you need any help with this topic, get in touch with one of our Library Information Advisers.